deech/fltkhs/README.md

 Fltkhs - A Haskell Binding to the FLTK GUI Library
 =============================================

-Fltkhs aims to be a complete Haskell binding to the [FLTK GUI library] [1].
+Fltkhs aims to be a complete Haskell binding to the [FLTK GUI library](http://www.fltk.org/index.php).
+The [main documentation](https://hackage.haskell.org/package/fltkhs-0.5.1.7/docs/Graphics-UI-FLTK-LowLevel-FLTKHS.html) has more detail on motivation and what this library hopes to achieve.

-While the current recommended version of FLTK is 1.3.4, the previous version 1.3.3. is also supported since some Linux distributions haven't upgraded yet.

 Quick Install
 -------------